 Merchandise & Dining

 - Fashionable Mickey Mouse earhats “all the rage” – Trendsetters and fashion gurus can strut their stuff with fashionable Mickey Mouse earhats that come in a variety of vibrant colors and styles to suit guests of all ages.
 In addition to traditional earhats, there are specially designed ears with character-specific themes.
 Gal versions don pink veils, jeweled princess crowns or wild cheetah prints.
-For the boys, pirate scarves and hoop earrings adorn the headgear, plus Stitch-themed offerings and more.
+For the boys, pirate scarves adorn the headgear, plus Stitch-themed offerings and more.
 And with the Create Your Own Ears option, guests can custom design their own pair.
-The Mickey Mouse earhats are available in limited quantities at select locations throughout Walt Disney World Resort starting at $13.95.
+The Mickey Mouse earhats are available in limited quantities at select locations throughout Walt Disney World Resort.

-- Creative minds are put to good use at Once Upon a Toy in Disney Springs Marketplace, where kids can build and customize toys in five uniquely themed rooms.
+- Creative minds are put to good use at Once Upon a Toy at Disney Springs, where kids can build and customize toys in five uniquely themed rooms.
 The Build Your Own Mr. Potato Head display has customizable options including Mickey Mouse ears, a sorcerer’s hat and a teacup vehicle from Disney’s Mad Tea Party attraction.
-Guests can also enjoy the Build Your Own Lightsaber display, which is a step-by-step “Star Wars” merchandise experience that invites guests to build custom lightsabers with dozens of unique possibilities.
 It’s the ultimate toy-store shopping experience where kids and families can play and create together.